tobfromme/bingsearchwords/README.md

-Using the script from here:  https://github.com/jack-mil/bing-rewards
+Using the script from here:  [bing-rewards](https://github.com/jack-mil/bing-rewards "Bing Rewards")

 I wanted the keywords.txt file to be updated with relevant searches, not things from several years ago.

 Two scripts are provided:

-- gen_bing_words.ps1:  Tested with PowerShell 7.3 on Windows only
+- gen_bing_words.ps1:  Tested with PowerShell 7.3 on Windows 11 only
 - gen_bing_words.sh:   Tested on Arch Linux and Fedora 36/37

-Installation:
+# Installation:

 - Install bing-rewards *first*.
 I run it fine with Python 3.11.0.